Skip to main content

 }

-How does Telegram send?
+How does Telegram send it?

 void MainWindow::updateUnityCounter() {